maoberlehner/markus-oberlehner-net/content/blog/mental-health-things-that-work-for-me.md

 One thing that oftentimes bothers me about articles like that one you're currently reading is, that they claim that doing this or that will improve your life by an order of magnitude almost instantaneously.
 Exercising is such an activity which is often times praised to be a miracle cure for a bad mood.

 But except for some very potent (and most of the time illegal) drugs, nothing you can do magically cures you of serious mental health issues immediately.
-In the long run tough, exercising actually can be a quite powerful tool to becoming an overall more happy person.
+In the long run though, exercising actually can be a quite powerful tool to becoming an overall more happy person.

 The hardest thing is to get going.
 I recommend you to start with (very) short workouts.
 There are a ton of “7-Minute” exercising apps in the app stores.
 It doesn't matter how busy or how out of shape you are, everybody can spare 7 minutes a day.